 Fatty acid balance is a measure of good versus bad fats in your blood.

 Diabetes resistance is an estimate to see how well-guarded your body is against developing type 2 diabetes in the long run.
-To further explore how well your body is responding to insulin, the indicator also estimates your type 2 diabetes risk for the next 10 years.
+To further explore your body's long-term health, the indicator also estimates your type 2 diabetes risk for the next 10 years.

-Heart age reflects your cardiovascular health compared to your actual age.
+Heart age reflects your cardiovascular health compared to your biological age.
 To further understand your heart’s health, the indicator also estimates your cardiovascular disease risk for the next 10 years.

-To give you a deep dive into your metabolic health, the My Nightingale app includes different biomarkers.
+To give you a deep dive into your metabolic health, the My Nightingale blood test and app includes different biomarkers.
+These biomarkers help you see the minutest change in your metabolic health so that you get constant objective feedback.

 Total cholesterol is the aggregate of both good and bad cholesterol concentration in your bloodstream and is linked to your heart health.

 LDL-cholesterol, or low-density lipoprotein cholesterol, is often referred to as the "bad” cholesterol as an excess of it is bad for your heart health.

 HDL-cholesterol, or high-density lipoprotein cholesterol, is also called the "good” cholesterol as it helps in removing unnecessary cholesterol from your body, thereby reducing your risk of getting a heart disease.

 Triglycerides are the most common type of fat in your body.
 Excess of them isn’t good for your heart health.

 VLDL-cholesterol, or very low-density cholesterol, is also called the “bad” cholesterol’s an excess of it isn’t good for your heart health.

 ApoB, or Apolipoprotein B, is a protein that helps “bad” cholesterol particles move in your blood and therefore is bad for your heart health.